krazylek/bloomsky-prometheus-exporter/README.md

 ```
 var getMetrics = require('./index.js')
 getMetrics({
-  apiKey: 'Your Key',
+  key: 'Your Key',
   unit: 'intl'
 }, function(err, metrics) {
   console.log(metrics)
 })
 ```

-There is an optional uri parameter to overide the bloomsky api endpoint
+There is an optional endpoinr parameter to override the bloomsky api endpoint.

 ## Configuration

-You can use either command line options or yml file
+You can use either command line options or yml file.
+Options available are port, key and unit.

 ### YAML